ankit9015/calculator/README.md

 # calculator

-This app is created using HTML5, CSS#, and Vanilla-JS.
+This app is created using HTML5, CSS3, and Vanilla-JS.

 It works as a basic calculator.